 The Sanford Heisler Sharp team's hard work brought me and my fellow colleagues' resolution on a very difficult matter.
 I deeply appreciated not only their astute legal counsel, but also the understanding, human touch they used at every turn during the sometimes fraught process.
 As a lawyer myself, I felt privileged to have gotten the chance to work with them.
 They are making a difference in the world for the betterment of working women's rights.
 Female Law Partner

-Kate Mueting is a Partner in the Washington, DC office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, and Tennessee.
+Kate Mueting is a Partner in the Washington, DC office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.

 As Co-Chair of the Title VII Practice Group, Ms. Mueting represents employees with a wide range of employment claims, including discrimination on the basis of gender, pregnancy, race, and disability and other civil rights claims.
 Ms. Mueting represents professionals at the highest levels in their fields, including law firm Partners and corporate executives, in both public litigation and privately negotiated settlements.
 She currently represents a class of women with gender discrimination claims against a Big Four accounting firm in Kassman et al. v.
 KPMG.

 Ms. Mueting frequently speaks on issues of gender and pregnancy discrimination and is actively involved in the District of Columbia’s Women’s Bar Association, where she serves as Co-Chair of the Membership Committee.
 Ms. Mueting was named as one of 40 Washington, D.C.
 Rising Stars by the National Law Journal, and she has been recognized as a leading litigator by numerous publications, including the Washington, D.C.
 Super Lawyers Magazine, and eBoss Watch.